Ross Tokely

-Ross Tokely (born 8 March 1979) is a Scottish football coach and former professional player who played for Inverness Caledonian Thistle, Ross County, Brora Rangers, and Nairn County, he was most recently the manager Nairn County.
+Ross Tokely (born 8 March 1979) is a Scottish football coach and former professional player who played for Inverness Caledonian Thistle, Ross County, Brora Rangers, and Nairn County, he was previously the manager Nairn County, and is currently coaching with Inverness Caledonian Thistles youth Academy.

 Tokely joined Inverness from Highland League club Huntly in 1996 and remained at the club until June 2012, for a total of 16 seasons at the Inverness club.
 Tokely was ICT's longest serving player and currently holds their appearance record.
 He also holds the distinction of having played and scored in every division of Scottish league football, from Third Division to the SPL, for Inverness.

-Senior playing career
+Playing career

 Inverness

 Tokely was born in Aberdeen.
 He was signed to Inverness Caledonian Thistle by manager Steve Paterson and made his first appearance in the side that won the Third Division title in 1997.
 Tokely gradually established himself in the side, usually playing at right back, although he has sometimes played in central defence or as a holding midfielder.

 Tokely retained his place in the team as Inverness progressed through the Third Division and Second Division to the First Division.

 Tokely also had more positive successes during this period, notably a fantastic goal against his boyhood heroes Hearts in the 2002 Scottish Cup.
 Tokely hit a 20-yard shot into the top corner at Tynecastle as Inverness defeated another SPL club in the cup, having won 3–1 at Celtic Park in 2000.
 Tokely also scored the winning penalty in a shoot-out against Dunfermline Athletic in the following season's League Cup.

 Tokely was part of the squad that won promotion to the SPL in 2004, by winning the First Division title.
 As Inverness moved into the SPL, he retained his spot in the side, being awarded the number 2 jersey.
 After 10 years of service to the club, Tokely was awarded a testimonial match against Sheffield United.